odinnou/masstransit-kafka-aspnet/README.md

     docker-compose up in the root directory

-After the kafka is up, start VS 2019 and try to debug the API.
+After the kafka is up, start masstransit-poc.sln with VS 2019 and try to debug the API.

 **1. IIS Express (or Console App mode "API")**